Rone in Lascelles

 International Research Network

 Street Studies is a NFP social enterprise based in Denmark.

-This informal and passion-based network facilitates knowledge sharing and collaboration between researchers, practitioners (including artists, of course!) and policymakers involved or interested in the following three interrelated themes:
+This informal and passion-based network facilitates collaboration between researchers, artists, practitioners and policymakers involved or interested in the following the three interrelated themes below:

 Main support functions: